 Cyprus: Law of Offshore

-For the offshore investor, Cyprus banking law provides a reasonable but not outstanding level of non-disclosure.
+Visit Offshore Banking Units for details of their formation and taxation.
+For the offshore investor, Cypriot banking law provides a reasonable but not outstanding level of non-disclosure.

-On April 14, 2011, legislation was enacted to introduce a special bank levy under which financial institutions operating in Cyprus will be required to pay 0.095% on the total amount of deposits held at the end of each calendar year.
+On 14 April 2011, legislation was enacted to introduce a special bank levy under which financial institutions operating in Cyprus will be required to pay 0.095% on the total amount of deposits held at the end of each calendar year.
 See Cyprus Domestic Corporate Taxation for more details on the bank levy.